President Emeritus, University of Oregon

 Frohnmayer was the first native Oregonian to be president of any large research university in the state.
-He and his wife Lynn are founders of the Fanconi Anemia Research Fund, Inc. He is one of the founding directors of the National Marrow Donor Program, a fellow of the American Academy of Arts and Sciences, a national prize-winning author on the United States Constitution, a magna cum laude graduate from Harvard College and a Rhodes Scholar at Oxford University.
+He and his wife Lynn founded the Fanconi Anemia Research Fund, Inc. He was one of the founding directors of the National Marrow Donor Program, a fellow of the American Academy of Arts and Sciences, a national prize-winning author on the United States Constitution, a magna cum laude graduate from Harvard College and a Rhodes Scholar at Oxford University.
 He received his law degree from the University of California at Berkeley.
-Frohnmayer continues as a member of the law faculty and the Clark Honors College, and teaches a highly popular freshman seminar, “Theories of Leadership.”
+Frohnmayer was a member of the faculty of the UO School of Law and of the Clark Honors College.
+He also taught a highly popular freshman seminar, “Theories of Leadership.”

 Download Dave Frohnmayer's Resume (180k pdf)